sentinel1909/crusty-rustacean-newsletter/progress.md

 - a bit stalled in the main implementation for Shuttle, set up access to secrets and can spin up the database
 - having difficulty understanding how to hook in to the rest of the app from the Shuttle main

+# 2023-04-29
+## Steps Completed
+- completed up to end of chapter 10.2.2
+- all tests green